 Academic accommodations

-The types of accommodations that students may need varies from person to person.
-While colleges are obligated to accommodate where they can, there are some adjustments that are considered unreasonable.
+The types of accommodations that students may need vary from person to person.
+While colleges are obligated to accommodate where they can, some adjustments are considered unreasonable.
 Here are some examples of common accommodations colleges may be willing to provide to students with mental health conditions:

 How to request accommodations